 In summary

-The innovative and growing healthcare sector in the UAE is well-placed to take advantage of new technologies and increasing digitization.
-With continued robust regulation and investment in research and development, the UAE is set to further establish itself as a hub for high quality healthcare and innovation.
+The UAE’s innovative and growing healthcare sector stands ready to leverage new technologies and increasing digitization.
+With continued robust regulation and investment in research and development, the UAE is poised to further solidify its position as a hub for high-quality healthcare and innovation.

 Watch the full session here #DubaiSciencePark#healthcare #innovation #medicine #uae